Electron7-7/HelpfulShellScripts/README.md

         If no directory is specified, the current working directory is used instead.
 ```

 This script exists solely for my amusement.
 I genuinely forgot why I wrote it; I remember it *had* a purpose other than simply "because I can", but I've forgotten why I needed to recursively count files/folders.
-I think I was curious to find out how many files were in certain source code folders in a random project and thanks to ADHD, Autism, and free time/will this little guy popped out.
+My best guess is I was curious to find out how many files were in certain source code folders in a random project and thanks to ADHD, Autism, and free time/will this little guy popped out.